 2.3.5 Climate change, N availability, and forest food webs (Contributes to synthesis questions 4 and 5.
-Research team: Ayres, Lany, others?...)
+Research team: Ayres, Lany, Holmes, others?...)

 Strong seasonality is a prominent feature of animal populations at HBR and north temperate hardwood forests in general.
-Spring and early summer is the time of maximal biological activity for animals, especially for leaf-eating insects, chiefly caterpillars, which are are abundant and feeding at high rates under favorable temperatures (Jones et al. 200?, Reynolds et al. 2007, Lany 2014, Lany et al. 2015), and birds, which are producing eggs and feeding young.
+Spring and early summer is the time of maximal biological activity for animals, especially for leaf-eating insects, chiefly caterpillars, which feed at high rates under favorable temperatures (Jones et al. 200?, Reynolds et al. 2007, Lany 2014, Lany et al. 2015), and birds, which are producing eggs and feeding young.
 A second conspicuous feature of HBR is high interannual variability in the abundance of 1° consumers.
 Caterpillar abundance and biomass varies by > 30-fold among years (Reynolds et al. 2007).
-Years of high caterpillar abundance are causally related to high nesting success of birds and increased recruitment of 1-year-old birds the following spring (refs).
-The variability in 1° consumers at HBR is in contrast to net primary production, which is stable to within ~xx% among years (citation).
+Years of high caterpillar abundance are causally related to high nesting success of birds and increased recruitment of 1-year-old birds the following spring (Sillett et al. 2000, Holmes 2007).
+The variability in 1° consumers at HBR contrasts to net primary production, which is stable to within +/- 20% (Fahey et al. 2005).
 Thus, if food resources influence the abundance and diversity of animals in HBR it is most likely due to the quality of food rather than the quantity.

 The season of highest animal activity in HBR coincides with the availability of relatively high quality plant tissue for herbivores.
 Caterpillars of HBR grow faster when consuming foliage with higher leaf N (Lany 2014).
 Leaf N concentration in hardwood trees is highest just after budburst and declines through leaf expansion.
 Any feature of climate change that affects the availability of foliage with high N for herbivores could affect the green food web in general.